ExtendRealityLtd/VRTK/DOCUMENTATION.md

 The GetOption method is used to return a value from the options array if the given key exists.

+#### UsesClonedObject/0

+  > `public virtual bool UsesClonedObject()`

+  * Parameters
+   * _none_
+  * Returns
+   * `bool` - Returns true if the highlighter creates a cloned object to apply the highlighter on, returns false if no additional object is created.

+The UsesClonedObject method is used to return whether the current highlighter creates a cloned object to do the highlighting with.

 ---

 ## Material Colour Swap (VRTK_MaterialColorSwapHighlighter)